emilefournout/42_cursus_push_swap/README.md

   The goal is to sort all the disk into the first stack.

-  First:
+  1: Compil project

     make && make bonus

-  Then:
+  2: These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number

     ./push_swap 50 20 1 -2 30 40

-These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number
+  3: Display 'OK' if instruction sort the stack
     ./push_swap 50 20 1 -2 30 40 | ./checker 50 20 1 -2 30 40

-Display 'OK' if instruction sort the stack
+  4: This display 'KO'
     ./push_swap 50 20 1 -2 30 40 | ./checker 2
-This display 'KO'